yadt/cheatsheet/README.md

 Yadt Cheat Sheet
 ================

-Visit the [download area](https://github.com/yadt/cheatsheet/downloads) to download the cheat sheet.
+Visit the [YADT project site](https://yadt-project.org) to download the cheat sheet.

 This repository contains the original odt file.